vahtras/best_practices/talk.md

 --

 * The you need to refactor.
-(Improve variable named, extract functions, eliminate duplicatoin) --
+(Improve variable named, extract functions, eliminate duplication) --